Notes to the parent company’s financial statements

 On 20 January 2016, HKScan announced that Hannu Kottonen will discontinue his duties as CEO of HKScan as of that day.
 In 2016, CEO Hannu Kottonen was paid a total salary and supplementary pension benefits of EUR 1.3 million.

 In the interim, Aki Laiho, deputy CEO and COO, temporarily assumed the position of CEO.
 In 2016, deputy CEO and COO Aki Laiho was paid a total salary and supplementary pension benefits of EUR 0.5 million.

 Jari Latvanen started as the new President and CEO of HKScan on 31 October.
 In 2016, CEO Jari Latvanen was paid a total salary and supplementary pension benefits of EUR 0.4 million.

 Consolidated accounting principles are applied to income taxes and deferred tax assets and liabilities when allowed under Finnish accounting principles.
 The deferred tax liability on depreciation difference is disclosed as a Note.

 All leasing payments have been treated as rent.
 Leasing payments based on unpaid leasing agreements are shown in contingent liabilities in the financial statements.

-Accumulated appropriations consist of changes in depreciation difference.
-The difference in depreciation according to plan and accounting depreciation is shown as an appropriation in the income statement and the accumulated difference in depreciation according to plan and accounting depreciation is shown on the balance sheet as accumulated appropriations.
+Accumulated appropriations consist of change in depreciation difference.
+The difference in depreciation according to plan and accounting depreciation is shown as an appropriation in the income statement and the accumulated difference in depreciation according to plan and accounting depreciation is shown in the balance sheet as accumulated appropriations.